MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### The owner of a flow left the company.
 How can we ensure it works without interruptions?

 If the flow is a solution flow, you can [change the owner](/power-automate/change-cloud-flow-owner) in Power Automate portal, or use [Power Automate Web API](/power-automate/web-api#update-a-cloud-flow) to ensure the flow works without interruptions.
-If the flow is a non-solution flow, you cannot change the owner, assign a per flow license to the flow to ensure it continues to run.
+If the flow is a non-solution flow, any co-owners can add it to a solution and then change the owner.
+If not, assign a per flow license to the flow to ensure it continues to run.
 Alternatively, any co-owners of the flow can export and import the flow.
 When imported, the flow will be a new flow and the co-owner will now become the owner of the flow.
 And the flow will use the license of the new owner.

 ### The owner of the flow no longer has a premium license, but the flow is a premium flow.
 What happens?

-The flow will be downgraded to lower performance and all flow owners will be notified and the flow will be turned off in 30 days if no action is taken.
+The flow will be downgraded to lower performance and all flow owners will be notified and the flow will be turned off in 15 days if no action is taken.

 ### Do guest users (not from your tenant) need a license to use Power Automate?
 Yes.
 The guest user must have a Power Automate license assigned through one of the following tenants: